Dragonkeeper (film): Plot

-In an alternate Han Imperial China, dragons had been banished from the kingdom due to matters of distrust.
-The Chinese Emperor has enslaved and imprisoned dragons inside large pens, harnessing their Qi (psychic energy) to extend his life.
+In an alternate Han Imperial China, dragons are banished from the kingdom due to matters of distrust, with the Chinese Emperor enslaving and imprisoning dragons in large pens, harnessing their Qi (psychic energy) to extend his life.
 An orphan girl named Ping is raised as a slave at a large pen by a kindly elderly woman named Lao Ma, who are tasked with feeding the captive dragons Long Danzi and Lu Yu.
 The pen is run by Master Lan, who mistreats Ping and Lao Ma.
 Ping also befriends a rat named Hua.

-During a dream, Ping experiences an encounter with the female dragon Lu Yu, who entrusts her with looking after her and Danzi's dragon egg, which contains their son.
+During a dream, Ping experiences an encounter with the female dragon Lu Yu, who entrusts her with looking after her and Danzi's dragon egg, which contains their child.
 Shortly later, Lu Yu dies in captivity.
 In response, the Emperor dispatches the civil servant and dragon hunter Diao to bring the remaining dragon Long Danzi to the Emperor, who intends to harness his Qi.
 Diao also punishes Master Lan for his failure to keep Lu Yu alive.
 Diao discovers that Ping is able to harness Qi and attempts to use her as a hostage to force Danzi to come with them.
 While the soldiers attempt to force Danzi into a large cage, Ping helps him escape with Hua.

-However, Diao is able to secure the dragon egg, which he brings to the Emperor who uses its Qi to prolong his life.
+Diao, however, is able to secure the dragon egg, which he brings to the Emperor who uses its Qi to prolong his life.
 In secret, Diao seeks to harness the psychic energy inside the egg to achieve immortality.
 In the wild, Danzi befriends Ping and teaches her how to use Qi.
 He also tells Ping that she is part of a long line of Dragon Keepers.
 Together with Hua, the three embark on a mission to rescue the dragon egg containing Danzi's unhatched son from the Imperial royal palace.
 Along the way, Ping befriends Wang Chao, a herbalist who is secretly working for Diao.